bitbill/ownbit-multisig-contracts/README.md

 # ownbit-multisig-contracts

-The latest version of Ownbit uses OwnbitMultiSigV6.sol (Standard MultiSig) and OwnbitMultiSigV7.sol (Accident Protection MultiSig).
+The latest version of Ownbit uses OwnbitMultiSigV6.sol (Standard MultiSig) and OwnbitMultiSigV8.sol (Accident Protection MultiSig).

 # Versions

 OwnbitMultiSigV6.sol is the latest version of Standard MultiSig Contract used by Ownbit wallet (Ownbit App version >= 4.38).

+OwnbitMultiSigV8.sol is the latest versioin of Accident Protection MultiSig Contract(Use block.timestamp)(Ownbit App version >= 4.41).

-OwnbitMultiSigV7.sol is the latest versioin of Accident Protection MultiSig Contract used by Ownbit wallet (Ownbit App version >= 4.38).
+OwnbitMultiSigV7.sol is the versioin of Accident Protection MultiSig Contract(Use block.timestamp)(Ownbit App version >= 4.38 and <= 4.40).

-OwnbitMultiSigV4.sol is the version of Standard MultiSig Contract used by Ownbit wallet (Ownbit App version >= 4.25 and <= 4.37.1).
+OwnbitMultiSigV4.sol is the version of Standard MultiSig Contract(Ownbit App version >= 4.25 and <= 4.37.1).

-OwnbitMultiSigV5.sol is the version of Accident Protection MultiSig Contract used by Ownbit wallet (Ownbit App version >= 4.25 and <= 4.37.1).
+OwnbitMultiSigV5.sol is the version of Accident Protection MultiSig Contract(Ownbit App version >= 4.25 and <= 4.37.1).

-old/Ownbit-MS-Compound.sol is version 3 of ms contract used by Ownbit wallet (Ownbit iOS App version <= 4.24.1, Android App version <= 4.24.2).
+old/Ownbit-MS-Compound.sol is version 3 of ms contract(Ownbit iOS App version <= 4.24.1, Android App version <= 4.24.2).

 old/BitbillMultiSigEx9.sol is version 2 of ms contract used by Ownbit wallet.